JcRichards1991/Our.Shield/README.md

 # README #

 ### Purpose ###
-Provides active security for you Umbraco site usign customizable components
+Provides active security for you Umbraco site using customizable components

 ---